Skip to main content

 Biography

-His research explores the development of cell-machine interfaces to precisely control and optimize biological processes for Engineering Biology applications.
+Jean-Baptiste Lugagne's research explores the development of cell-machine interfaces to precisely control and optimise biological processes for Engineering Biology applications.
 He holds a Master’s degree in Signal Processing Engineering and earned his PhD in Synthetic Biology from Université Sorbonne Paris Cité.
-Following his doctoral studies, he conducted postdoctoral research at Boston University, where he focused on high-throughput single-cell control of gene expression.
+He then conducted postdoctoral research at Boston University, where he focused on high-throughput single-cell control of gene expression.
+He joined the department in December 2024.

 Personal website